Home » Military » UCX: Unemployment Insurance & Benefits after the Military

 Unemployment Benefits & for Military After Your Service

-With the Unemployment Compensation for Ex-Servicemembers Program (UCX) you can qualify for unemployment benefits once your time in the military is over.
-The program itself is administered by each state, as agents of the federal government.
+With the Unemployment Compensation for Ex-Servicemembers Program (UCX), you can qualify for unemployment benefits once your time in the military is over.
+Review your state government’s official site to find the UCX program options near you.

 How Do I Qualify for Unemployment Compensation as a Veteran?

-- To qualify you will have needed to have served on active duty within a branch of the military or on reserve status for at least 90 days.
+• To qualify, you must have served on active duty within a military branch or on reserve status for at least 90 days.

-- You need to have been honorably discharged.
-Basically, if you were discharged with a condition of “other than honorable,” received a “bad conduct” discharge, or dishonorable discharge, which includes a general court-martial, you will not qualify for UCX benefits.
+• You typically must have been honorably discharged.
+If you were discharged with a condition of “other than honorable,” received a “bad conduct” discharge, or dishonorable discharge, which includes a general court-martial, you may not qualify for UCX benefits.

 How Does UCX Work?

-- You do not make a payroll deduction from your wages for unemployment insurance protection when you serve in the military like you would normally do in order to collect unemployment insurance benefits.
+• You do not make a payroll deduction for unemployment insurance protection when you serve in the military, as you would normally do to collect unemployment insurance benefits.

-- The laws of the state where you filed for unemployment determine your benefit amount, number of weeks you will receive the benefit, and other eligibility conditions.
-Visit this website to check out the specific state you need to know more about…https://www.careeronestop.org/localhelp/unemploymentbenefits/unemployment-benefits.aspx
+• The laws of the state where you filed for unemployment determine your benefit amount, the number of weeks you will receive the benefit, and other eligibility conditions.

-- Generally speaking, you do need to be seeking work while you are filing for unemployment.
-You also might not be able to do so if you are working towards self-employment or running your business.
+• Generally speaking, you need to seek work while you file for unemployment.
+You also might be unable to do so if you work towards self-employment or running your business.
 This does depend on the laws of the state.

 Unemployment Payments

-- The unemployment insurance payments you receive are intended to provide temporary financial assistance to unemployed workers who meet the requirements of state law in which they file.
+• The unemployment insurance payments you receive are intended to provide temporary financial assistance to unemployed workers who meet the state law requirements under which they file.

 Filing Your Claim

-- You should be contacting your state workforce agency as soon as possible after your discharge from the military.
+• You should contact your state workforce agency as soon as possible after your discharge from the military.

-- You will need to file weekly or biweekly and answer questions about your eligibility.
+• You must file weekly or biweekly and answer questions about your eligibility.
 This isn’t something you do once, forget about, and then receive money for the next 26 weeks.
-You will need to be reporting any earnings from work you have been able to do during the week.
+You will need to report any earnings from work you have been able to do during the week.
 You also need to report any job offers or refusals.

 Job Help

-- They can also refer you to various training programs that offer testing and counseling to help you determine other jobs that you might be interested in pursuing.
+• They can also refer you to various training programs offering testing and counseling to help you determine other jobs you might be interested in pursuing.

-- They can refer you to other agencies that can help if you do have special needs when it comes to employment.
+• They can refer you to other agencies that can help if you have special employment needs.

 What About Taxes?